tmprd/ontology-pipeline/README.md

 * Minimal infrastructure for automatically testing and building released versions of ontologies
 * Made with [ROBOT](https://robot.obolibrary.org/) and automated with [GNU Make](https://www.gnu.org/software/make/)
 * Continuously tested, built, and deployed using [Github Actions](https://github.com/tmprd/ontology-pipeline/actions)
+* Inspired by [ongoing efforts](https://oboacademy.github.io/obook/lesson/automating-ontology-workflows/) to use simple and sustainable techniques for ontology engineering

 # Usage
 * Set the ontology details and metadata in the [Makefile](/Makefile)